The Social Network: Home media

-The Social Network was released on DVD and Blu-ray January 11, 2011.
+The Social Network was released on DVD and Blu-ray on January 11, 2011 by Sony Pictures Home Entertainment.
 In its first week of release, DVD sales totaled $13,470,305 and it was the number-one-sold DVD of the week.
 The DVD includes an audio commentary with director David Fincher, and a second commentary with writer Aaron Sorkin and the cast.
 The Blu-ray and two-disc DVD releases include the commentaries, along with a feature-length documentary, How Did They Ever Make a Movie of Facebook?, featurettes, Angus Wall, Kirk Baxter and Ren Klyce on Post, Trent Reznor, Atticus Ross and David Fincher on the Score, In the Hall of the Mountain King: Reznor's First Draft, Swarmatron, Jeff Cronenweth and David Fincher on the Visuals, and a Ruby Skye VIP Room: Multi-Angle Scene Breakdown feature.
 The film was released on Ultra HD Blu-ray in October 2021 as part of the Columbia Classics 4K Ultra HD Collection (Volume 2), featuring a new Dolby Atmos mix and upscaled Dolby Vision/HDR10 transfer from the film's 2K master.

 Accolades

 The Social Network won the Best Motion Picture – Drama Golden Globe at the 68th Golden Globe Awards on January 16, 2011.
 The film also won the awards for Best Director, Best Screenplay, and Best Original Score, making it the film with the most wins of the night.

-The film was nominated for seven British Academy Film Awards, including Best Film, Best Actor in a Leading Role (Jesse Eisenberg), Best Actor in a Supporting Role (Andrew Garfield), and Rising Star Award (Andrew Garfield).
+The film was nominated for seven British Academy Film Awards, including Best Film, Best Actor in a Leading Role (Eisenberg), Best Actor in a Supporting Role (Garfield), and Rising Star Award (Garfield).
 It won three for Best Editing, Adapted Screenplay, and Best Direction on February 13, 2011.

-The Social Network received nominations for eight Academy Awards: Best Picture, Best Actor, Best Cinematography, Best Director, Best Film Editing, Best Original Score, Best Sound Mixing, and Best Adapted Screenplay.
-It won three for Best Adapted Screenplay, Best Original Score, and Best Film Editing at the 83rd Academy Awards on February 27, 2011.
+The Social Network was nominated for eight Academy Awards, including Best Picture, Best Actor, Best Cinematography, Best Director, Best Film Editing, Best Original Score, Best Sound Mixing, and Best Adapted Screenplay.
+It also won three for Best Adapted Screenplay, Best Original Score, and Best Film Editing at the 83rd Academy Awards on February 27, 2011.

 The film won Best Picture from the National Board of Review, National Society of Film Critics, New York Film Critics Circle, and Los Angeles Film Critics Association, making it only the third film in history—after Schindler's List (1993) and L.A.
 Confidential (1997)—to sweep the "Big Four" critics awards.
 The film also won the "Hollywood Ensemble Award" from the Hollywood Film Awards.